steelwheels/JSTerminal/Documents/UsersManual.md

 ## License
 Copyright (C) 2020-2022 [Steel Wheels Project](https://github.com/steelwheels).
 This software is distributed under [GNU GENERAL PUBLIC LICENSE Version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) and the document is distributed under [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.en.html).

+## Target
+* Target machine: macOS (The iPadOS will be supported in the future)
+* Development environment: Xcode 11 or later
+* Language for development: Swift and JavaScript

 ## Sample
 You can use [run command](https://github.com/steelwheels/JSTools/blob/master/Document/builtins/run-man.md) to execute the script (Both JavaScript and Shell scripts are supported).